hihojin/CS-5001-Intensive-Foundations-of-Computer-Science/README.md

 ConnectFour game was written by following object-oriented programming in python.
-I used data structures such as queue so player's turn can be switched every time the user puts a piece in a valid position on game board and a stack so it can track the last piece added to the board and when the user chose an option to 'remove the last piece' on board it can does remove the piece.
+I used data structures such as queue so player's turn can be switched every time the user puts a piece in a valid position on game board and a stack so it can track the last piece added to the board and when the user chose an option to 'remove the last piece' on board it can remove the piece.

 I have also practiced to write uniitest for testing, proper comments, and error handlings.